SonDenys/Gamepad-Frontend/README.md

 ### Frontend Part
-This is a simplified replica of the site https://rawg.io/
+This is a simplified replica of the site https://rawg.io/, the project is still in progress
 <br>
 You can visit the replica directly [here](https://gamepad-clone-bydenis.netlify.app/)